Is there a link between cancer and hair dyes ? How worried should you be?

 If you have an illness, please ensure you take time to consult your doctor before you use pure henna and indigo in order to allay any concerns and to prevent risks.

-If your doctor has never heard of henna and indigo, ask UK Cancer Research (or the equivalent body in your country) for their guidance and how they evaluate the safety of henna and indigo, and feel free to refer them to this page.
+If your doctor has never heard of henna and indigo, ask UK Cancer Research (or the equivalent body in your country) for their guidance and how they evaluate the safety of henna and indigo, and feel free to refer them to our website.

 Henna Research